Download Careers360 App

 Mercury Thermometer: Thermometer with Mercury

-Some industries do not utilise these thermometers since they are prone to breaking.
+Some industries do not utilize these thermometers since they are prone to breaking.
 Mercury is a toxic liquid that can be harmful to your health if consumed in large amounts.
 When it comes to reliable temperature readings, mercury thermometers are the go-to choice.
 Under the arm, orally, and rectally.

 Alcohol In Glass Thermometer: Thermometer With Alcohol In It